b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 ### What offends God?
 > *However, it ultimately is impossible for another person to offend you or to offend me.
 Indeed, believing that another person offended us is fundamentally false. ==To be offended is a choice we make==; it is not a condition inflicted or imposed upon us by someone or something else.*

-— [And Nothing Shall Offend Them](https://www.churchofjesuschrist.org/study/general-conference/2006/10/and-nothing-shall-offend-them?lang=eng&id=p15#p15), Elder David A Bednar, General Conference October 2006
+— *[And Nothing Shall Offend Them](https://www.churchofjesuschrist.org/study/general-conference/2006/10/and-nothing-shall-offend-them?lang=eng&id=p15#p15)*, Elder David A Bednar, General Conference October 2006

 &nbsp;